-Among the humoral primary immunodeficiencies, common variable immunodeficiency (CVID) consists mainly of antibody deficiencies that present in late childhood and early to mid adulthood but it can also occur at any stage of life (8).
 In this study, 25 patients with CVID, at a period of 6 years, were evaluated for clinical and immunological features during their follow-up in our center.
 The median age of our patients at the time of onset of symptoms was 8.4 years, and the median age at the time of diagnosis was 10.32 years.
-The delay in diagnosis of patients in Isfahan was similar to that reported in other studies around the world (1, 9-11).
+The delay in diagnosis of patients in Isfahan was similar to that reported in other studies in Spain and Turkey (1, 8-10).
 Hypogammaglobulinemia is the most common symptom in CVID, and the standard treatment for it is IVIg.
 Serum immunoglobulin levels reported in this study are similar to those reported previously (9).
 In our patients, we found a reduction in CD4+/CD8+ T cells ratio in comparison with normal samples (data not shown), which is explained by the decreased number of CD4 T cells.
-This finding has been previously described in patients with CVID, and the decrease in CD4+ T cells was associated with heterogeneous clinical features (12).
-In the present study, infection was the most common clinical manifestations that involved the upper and lower respiratory system, as reported previously (9, 13, 14).
+This finding has been previously described in Italian patients with CVID, and the decrease in

+CD4+ T cells was associated with heterogeneous clinical features (11).
+In the present study, infection was the most common clinical manifestations that involved the upper and lower respiratory system, as reported previously (8, 12, 13).
 We also found that infection can affect several organs of the human body and almost all patients had been hospitalized due to infections.
-Moreover, the prevalence of bronchiectasis reported in this study was up to 32% that is higher than previously reported data (13-15).
+Moreover, the prevalence of bronchiectasis reported in this study was up to 32% that is higher than previously reported data (12-14).
 This difference may be due to late diagnosis of the disease.

-The presence of autoimmunity in CVID patients was similar to that reported previously (16, 17).
+The presence of autoimmunity in CVID patients was similar to that reported previously (15, 16).
 Autoimmune hepatitis might be one of the common autoimmune diseases which it needs to do more work on it in future.
 However, we also identified other autoimmune diseases, including thrombocytopenic purpura (ATP) Ulcerative Colitis, Rheumatoid Arthritis and Amyloidosis.